A topic from the subject of Analytical Chemistry in Chemistry.

 Analytical chemistry plays a crucial role in ensuring the safety, quality, and authenticity of food and agricultural products.
 It involves the identification, quantification, and characterization of chemical compounds in various matrices, such as food, soil, water, and plant or animal tissues.

-Analytical chemistry in food and agriculture contributes to the safety, quality, and sustainability of our food systems.
+Analytical chemistry in food and agriculture contributes significantly to the safety, quality, and sustainability of our food systems.
 By providing accurate and reliable information about the chemical composition of food and agricultural products, it safeguards public health, supports economic development, and protects the environment.

 Experiment: Determination of Pesticide Residues in Produce